lore-lml/iota-streams-core/README.md

 ## Introduction
 This Repository provides the base API to open Channels, publish and receive signed data to the Tangle using the `chrysalis-2` branch of iota-streams.
 <br><br>
 NOTE: `async` version of IOTA-streams API has been used.
+In order to deal with asynchronous function, it's suggested to use the [tokio crate](https://docs.rs/tokio/1.5.0/tokio/) just like in the example.

 This lib allows to :
 * Create single branch channels